Improving the safety of cosmetic treatments

 Cosmetic treatments are growing in popularity and new non-surgical cosmetic procedures are rapidly emerging on the market.
 However, the existing legislation and regulation of providers of cosmetic procedures is not fit for purpose.
 Local authorities in most of England do not have adequate powers to ensure treatments are carried out safely by qualified and competent practitioners.
 There are no mandatory education, training or qualification requirements for the practitioners of most procedures, and training courses vary significantly in length, content and quality.

 What are we doing?

-We are calling for a mandatory England-wide licencing scheme for cosmetic treatments.
+We have been calling for an England-wide licensing scheme for non-surgical cosmetic procedures.
 We believe this would be a significant step towards ensuring that all those who carry out cosmetic treatments are competent and qualified and that the treatments take place in safe and hygienic premises.

-Our survey of environmental health and licencing practitioners found that 9 in 10 (90%) agree that an England wide licencing scheme could improve the regulatory system.
+In 2021 we conducted some research together with the Institute of Licensing to fill gaps in the evidence base.
+Our survey of environmental health and licensing practitioners found that 9 in 10 (90%) agreed that an England-wide licencing scheme could improve the regulatory system.

 We have published two reports on the regulation of cosmetic treatments.